What 30-minute dinner dreams are made of!

 Olive Garden Chicken Marsala Recipe

 Craving Olive Garden's Chicken Marsala?
-You’ll love how easy it is to recreate this iconic dish at home—using just one pan, healthier ingredients, and in just 30 minutes!
+You’ll love how easy it is to recreate this iconic dish at home—using just one pan and in under 30 minutes!
 Tender, pan-fried chicken is smothered in a creamy Marsala wine sauce with sautéed mushrooms, delivering that perfect blend of savory and subtly sweet flavors.

 An Olive Garden Chicken Marsala copycat recipe is being served on a white plate next to a blue napkin.